fbauer/fbauer.github.com/_posts/2012-12-24-merging-email-archives.md

 ## Merge the contents of the cur subfolders

-I decided on having three mail folders to simplify merging: inbox, sent and drafts.
-As a first step, I created a new folder merged_mails and used nautilus to copy all maildir folders there (I checked "view hidden files", as some maildir folders were hidden).
-Nautilus per default merges folders with the same name, and also can be told to skip overwriting files with the same name (I am sure that equally named mail files have the same content).
-As a next step, I again used Nautilus to merge all remaining inbox archive folders (named like inbox_archive, inbox_2008 and the like) into the inbox folder.
-It is sufficient to copy the cur, tmp and new subfolders; any index files outside of those can be deleted.
+I decided on having three mail folders to simplify merging: `inbox`, `sent` and `drafts`.
+As a first step, I created a new folder `merged_mails` and used Nautilus to copy all maildir folders there (I checked "view hidden files", as some maildir folders were hidden).
+Nautilus per default merges folders with the same name, and also can be told to skip overwriting files with the same name (in my case, I was sure that equally named mail files had the same content).
+In the next step, I again used Nautilus to merge all remaining inbox archive folders (named like `inbox_archive`, `inbox_2008` and so on) into the `inbox` folder.
+It is sufficient to copy the `cur`, `tmp` and `new` subfolders; any index files outside of those can be deleted.
+Then I repeated this step for `sent` and `drafts`.

 ## Remove duplicates

-I used a python script called [doublesdetector.py](http://sebsauvage.net/python/doublesdetector.py) by sebsauvage to spit out a list of duplicated messages.
+I used a python script called [doublesdetector.py](http://sebsauvage.net/python/doublesdetector.py) by Sebastien Sauvage to spit out a list of duplicated messages.

 {% highlight sh %}
 python -i doublesdetector.py .
 {% endhighlight %}

-I ran the script with the -i option to python, so python dropped me into an interactive interpreter after running the script.
-The detected duplicate files are stored in a global dict named doubles.
+I ran the script with the `-i` option to python, so python dropped me into an interactive interpreter after running the script.
+The detected duplicate files are stored in a global dict named `doubles`.
 I deleted all but the first file with the following snippet:

 {% highlight python %}